Google shares hit record high, find favor on Street

 The world's No.1 search engine, which generated $38 billion in revenue last year, now looks increasingly attractive compared with a new crop of social Web companies, analysts say.

-Facebook Inc (FB.O), as well as once-hot companies Zynga Inc (ZNGA.O) and Groupon Inc (GRPN.O), came to the public markets amid sky-high expectations during the past year, but have fallen out of favor on concerns about their future business prospects.
+Facebook Inc, as well as once-hot companies Zynga Inc and Groupon Inc, came to the public markets amid sky-high expectations during the past year, but have fallen out of favor on concerns about their future business prospects.

 "The markets have to come to appreciate that Google's been making money hand over fist all this time," said Brian Wieser, an analyst at Pivotal Research Group.